 Grant ‘Axe’ Rawlinson – Expedition leader and founder

-Originally from Taranaki, New Zealand, now living in Singapore for 18 years, Grant ‘Axe’ Rawlinson is a mountaineer and adventurer, author and inspiring keynote speaker.
-Grants preferred expedition styles are lightweight, 2-person, human-powered journeys with as little support as practically possible, through remote and unforgiving environments.
+Originally from Taranaki, New Zealand, now living in Singapore for 20 years, Grant ‘Axe’ Rawlinson is a mountaineer and human powered explorer, author and inspiring keynote speaker.
+Grant’s preferred expedition styles are lightweight, human-powered journeys with as little support as practically possible, through remote and unforgiving environments.
 A talented athlete, Grant was a representative rugby player in New Zealand and also played for the Singapore national rugby team for three years, representing them at two Hong Kong Seven’s Tournaments.
-With 14 years mountaineering experience and 50 peaks under his belt, Grant has climbed on 5 continents and is best known for scaling the North Ridge of Mt Everest.
-Having completed numerous human-powered traverses around the world – ROWING HOME is Grants vision and he has been working tirelessly during the build-up in an attempt to turn his dream into a reality.
+With 16 years mountaineering experience and 50 peaks under his belt, Grant has climbed on 5 continents and has scaled the North Ridge of Mt Everest.
+Having completed numerous human-powered traverses around the world – ROWING from HOME to HOME is Grants vision.

 Dave Field – Expedition Project Manager

 Dave is originally from Taranaki, New Zealand, now based in the North of New Zealand.
 Dave works as a project manager in the offshore surveying industry.
 Having served 12 years as an Officer in the Royal New Zealand Navy and countless days on the sea as a hydrographic surveyor, Dave knows that no two days on a project involving the ocean are ever the same.
 Dave’s background and experience in managing projects, logistics and HSE make him an ideal Project Manager for Rowing Home.
 Dave is currently taking on his own challenge of making one run, every single day.
 As of November 2015 he has completed over 650 consecutive days of runs.
 You can read more about Dave’s inspiring journey here.